Who Was Matthew the Apostle In the Bible?

 But he gave up all that to become a follower of Jesus, and one of Jesus’ closest companions.

 We can also see from Matthew’s story that you don’t have to travel to a foreign country as part of a big effort to bring others to Christ.
 There’s nothing wrong with that, and Matthew certainly did his share of it.
-But His telling of the Gospel story was written for his own people.
+But his telling of the Gospel story was written for his own people.
 We, too, can help our neighbors and friends come to know Christ in a way they’ll understand.

 Matthew, an example for us all